Louis Carlet

-Louis Carlet is the founder of Tozen, a union representing both Japanese and migrant workers, including foreign language teachers, bank and newspaper workers.
+Louis Carlet is an American labor leader resident in Japan, and the founder of Tozen, a union representing both Japanese and migrant workers, including foreign language teachers, bank and newspaper workers.

+Early years in Japan

 Carlet is from the United States and moved to Japan in the early 1990s, originally working as a translator for a Japanese newspaper, called Nihon Keizai Shimbun, and subsequently leaving that position to become a full-time paid trade union organizer, the first foreigner to hold such a position ever in Japan.
 He has acted as an adviser to English instructors and others with work-related problems through the Japan Times.

+Labor organization

+March in March

 In 2005, Carlet organized the "March in March" to raise awareness for job security and inequality of foreign workers in Japan.
 Zentoitsu's Ippei Torii had begun "foreigner spring labor offensive" in the mid-1990s, which included demonstrations and marches.
 Building on that tradition, Carlet spearheaded and organized a "Job Security March" in Shibuya in 2005.
 The march called for job security and equality for foreigners.
 The following year, 2006, he changed the name to "March in March.
 The new branding helped raise the profile of the protest march, which became known for music, performances, enormous "mushiro-bata" tatami mat signs, and a festive parade atmosphere.
 He was successful in gaining media coverage.
 The march has taken place the second Sunday each March since 2006 but was cancelled in 2010 and 2011 due to heavy rain and the Great East Japan earthquake respectively.
 It was held again in 2012 but with far less foreign leadership.

+Teacher's strikes

 In autumn of 2007, he case officered Nova Union of Students and Teachers' efforts to recover unpaid wages from eikaiwa giant Nova Corp.
 That company eventually collapsed and Carlet gave several press conferences to national TV as well as to the Foreign Correspondents Club Japan.